Esri/knowledge-pbf/README.md

 This repository holds the protobuf definitions of the structured data sent during request and response phases of HTTP messages.

 There is also easy language integration.
-We will be shipping serialization/deserialization code in different languages including C#/C++/JAVA/JS/Python.
+We will provide a mechanism to generate serialization/deserialization code in different languages including C#/C++/JAVA/JS/Python.
 More languages can also be added as needed using Google protocol buffer compiler.

 ## Optimized For Speed